Deadly tornadoes strike Nashville overnight, 2 dead: police

 Photos also showed dozens of people carrying their belongings in the street after the storm hit.

-The Basement East, a live music venue, reportedly "sustained significant damage, but all those inside are OK," the venue's Twitter account said.
+The Basement East, a live music venue, reportedly "sustained significant damage," but all those inside are OK, the venue's Twitter account said.

 "At this time we have multiple power lines in both directions on Centennial Boulevard, which is causing the roads to be blocked," said Lt.
 John Wheeler, with the Metro Nashville Police Department.

 Information on the damage to polling stations is being collected as they open for Super Tuesday, Jeff Roberts of the Elections Commission said in a statement.
-Any voter whose precinct is impacted by tornadoes can vote at the Election Commission Offices.
-Pools start opening around 7 a.m. and vary by county.
+Any voter whose precinct is impacted by the tornadoes can vote at the Election Commission Offices.
+Polls start opening around 7 a.m. and vary by county.

 A reported gas leak also forced an evacuation of the IMT building in the Germantown community, according to WSMV-TV.